 Genes analyzed: ACTA2, ACTC1, APOB, COL3A1, SC2, DSG2, DSP, FBN1, GLA, KCNH2, KCNQ1, LDLR, LMNA, MYBPC3, MYH7, MYH11, MYL2, MYL3, PCSK9, PKP2, PRKAG2, RYR2, SCN5A, SMAD3, TGFBR1, TGFBR2, TMEM43, TNNI3, TNNT2, TPM1

-*Several regions that cannot be reliably assessed with standard target enrichment protocols are not analyzed: APOB exon 1, KCNH2 exon 4, KCNQ1 exon 1 and TGFBR1 exon 1.
+*Several regions that cannot be reliably assessed with standard target enrichment protocols are not analyzed: KCNH2 exon 4, KCNQ1 exon 1, and TGFBR1 exon 1.
+In APOB, only positions known to impact FH risk are analyzed: only chr2:g.21229159_21229161 (APOB codon 3527) is analyzed.
 For the LDLR promoter region, the detection of deletions, duplications, and complex structural rearrangements may be limited.

 Have more questions?
 Submit a request